Fort Walton Beach Drug Charge Lawyers

 Disclaimer: If you are planning to work for the police as a confidential informant, call someone else.
 We do not represent snitches.

 You don’t need a sales pitch and you don’t need empty promises.
 If you have a drug charge in Fort Walton Beach, you already know you’re in trouble.
 What you need is someone to give it to you straight.
 Someone who will give you the help you need, when you need it the most.

 My name is Tim Flaherty.
-Since 2001, I have been defending clients accused of drug crimes in Fort Walton Beach and throughout Okaloosa County.
+Since 2001, I have been defending clients accused of drug crimes throughout Okaloosa County.
 My partner’s name is Brandy Merrifield.
-At Flaherty Defense Firm, we know that a drug conviction can have life altering affects.
+At Flaherty Defense Firm, we are Fort Walton Beach drug charge lawyers that know a drug conviction can have life altering affects.
 Call today at (850) 243-6097 and let us get to work for you.

 Common Drug Charges in Fort Walton Beach

 All drug charges, other than possession of marijuana under 20 grams, are felonies.
 The penalties and fines vary depending on the type of drug and the amount of the drug.

 Drug cases are unique from other felonies.
 The state does not care if the possession is for personal use.
 If you are charged, you will face the same punishment as a serious drug dealer.
 The most common drug-related charges we defend are listed below:

 Some states have de-criminalized marijuana and some have legalized it altogether.
 Here in Florida, the possession and use of cannabis remains illegal without a medical use exemption and prescription.

 Possession of marijuana can be a misdemeanor or a felony, depending on the amount that was possessed.
 Less than 20 grams of smokable cannabis is a misdemeanor.
 20 grams or more of smokable cannabis, or ANY amount of THC oil is a felony offense.